 In an effort to position Shanghai as a world-class medical destination, the Chinese government launched a design competition challenging architects across the globe to create a blueprint for a new international medical city.
-An innovative rethinking of the conventional hospital campus secured GS&P first place and ultimately the commission to master plan the new state-of-the-art medical complex, Shanghai New Hongqiao International Medical Center.
+An innovative rethinking of the conventional hospital campus secured Gresham Smith first place and ultimately the commission to master plan the new state-of-the-art medical complex, Shanghai New Hongqiao International Medical Center.

-After completing the master plan, GS&P designed two of the 77-acre medical city’s first buildings, which will set operational and aesthetic benchmarks for the rest of the campus.
+After completing the master plan, Gresham Smith designed two of the 77-acre medical city’s first buildings, which will set operational and aesthetic benchmarks for the rest of the campus.
 Huashan Hospital’s new 1 million-square-foot, 800-bed neurological hospital comprises an emergency department, an outpatient department, surgery, an 80-bed ICU, diagnostics and treatment facilities, acute care and a 150,000-square-foot research component that enhances Huashan’s reputation for outstanding clinical achievements.